SavaAlexandruStefan/gemini/README.md

-Files of my gemini capsule's content.
+Files of my 🚀 gemini capsule's content.

-I use molly brown as a serve to serve these static files over the gemini protocol at gemini://sava.rocks
+I use molly brown to serve these static files over the gemini protocol at 💀 gemini://sava.rocks 💀

-It also builds the docker image and pushes it on hub.docker.com.
+With the help of Github actions a docker image is also built and pushed to the hub.